qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Point cloud filtering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Filtering support has been added for point cloud layers, including a graphical query tool.
-Using filter expressions, point cloud points on both 2d and 3d canvases may be conditionally displayed based on xyz and/ or LAS attributes.
+Using filter expressions, point cloud points on both 2d and 3d canvases may be conditionally displayed based on xyz and/or LAS attributes.

 |image23|